-mining operations in Goa and Karnataka, for instance, hit Sesa Goa’s bottom line with the miner posting a loss of R170 crore.
+mining operations in Goa and Karnataka, for instance, hit Sesa Goaís bottom line with the miner posting a loss of R170 crore.

 While the IT companies have done well to combat the slowdown in the global market ó both Infosys and TCS reported good numbers and strong deal flows, sectors like two-wheelers remain under pressure.

 Both Bajaj Auto and Hero MotoCorp turned in lukewarm results, especially the latter.
 The profit warning from Tata Motors for its Jaguar-Land Rover subsidiary is a sign that the global economy too needs to look up before India Inc can call a recovery.